 Remove the locking ring

-Removing the restraining ring
+Remove the restrictive ring

 And remove the retaining ring

-We move the washer from the drive shaft
+Slide the washer off the drive shaft

-And the ring gear of the planetary gear
+And the planetary ring gear

 We inspect and check the condition of the collector and armature windings.

-Charring of the windings is not permitted.
+Charring of windings is not allowed.

 The ends of the windings must be well soldered to the collector lamellas.

-With an ohmmeter, we check the short circuit of the armature winding to ground.
+Using an ohmmeter, we check the short circuit of the armature winding to ground.

-Putting the starter together in reverse order.
+We assemble the starter in reverse order.

-Before installing the brush holder on the armature collector, we sink the brushes into the guides and insert the mandrel 1 into the central hole of the brush holder.
+Before installing the brush holder on the armature collector, we sink the brushes into the guides and insert mandrel 1 into the central hole of the brush holder.

 A tool head with an outer diameter of 30.5 mm can be used.